Victorian Railways E type carriage: Composite First & Second Class sitting cars

 10 cars were built between 1906 and 1909 at or near Newport Workshops, classed ABVE.
 The cars seated 23 first and 31 second class passengers in eight compartments.
 One Smoking compartment was located at each end of the carriage, adjacent to the two male lavatories, and two Ladies' compartments were in the middle, each connected directly to a centrally located Ladies lavatory (one of each class).
 As in the AVE and BVE cars, Ladies accessed their respective toilets from within each compartment, one seat having been omitted in lieu.
 Additionally, each car had a two-seat bench opposite the male toilets at each end, giving a total seating capacity of 58 passengers.
 In the 1910 re-coding the cars were re-lettered to ABE with original numbers retained; around this time a further 6 were built to the same design as numbers 11 to 16.

 Nine of the cars were re-coded to BES in about 1960 (indicating slightly lesser capacity than a normal BE car), with a further four of the class scrapped between 1970 and 1982.

 5ABE & 16ABE are preserved at Seymour Railway Heritage Centre while 3ABE & 7ABE are currently under the care of Steamrail Victoria.
 12ABE was also under Steamrail's care, but everything above the frame was scrapped in 2008 after deteriorating markedly.

-In preservation, 7ABE was fitted with a small kiosk as Steamrail's original snack bar carriage, until replaced by 14 BRS.
+In preservation, 7ABE was fitted with a small kiosk at the Second Class end of the carriage and is used to sell souvenirs on trips.
+5ABE has also been fitted with a kiosk in preservation towards the center of the carriage.